-Thomas’s personal life hit the headlines in December 2009 when he famously revealed to the world that he was gay.
-This iconic revelation made him the first high profile sportsman in the world to come out as gay whilst still playing.
+In 2009, Gareth famously became the first high profile sportsman in the world to come out as gay whilst still playing.
 Whilst he never downplays the significance of this achievement, he hopes to see a day when it is no longer an issue in the game at all.
 Since this iconic revelation, Gareth has continued to use his platform to champion issues close to him, sharing his own experiences with mental health in his autobiography Proud.

 Gareth is also known by the nickname Alfie, owing to his resemblance to a cartoon character called Alf.
-In 2011, world famous shoe designer Christian Louboutin launched an ‘Alfie’ shoe range inspired by Thomas.
-Not adverse to a bit of fun also, in 2012 Thomas famously appeared in Celebrity Big Brother where he finished a credible third, as well as ITV Dancing on Ice and Channel 4’s The Jump in 2017.
+In 2011, world famous shoe designer Christian Louboutin launched an ‘Alfie’ shoe range inspired by the legendary sportsman.
+Not adverse to a bit of fun, in 2012 Gareth famously appeared in Celebrity Big Brother where he finished a credible third, as well as ITV’s Dancing on Ice and Channel 4’s The Jump in 2017.

 Contact us to get Gareth Thomas' fees and availability for your next event